-On December 8, 2005, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use to Janey K. John, Trustee for the Janey K. John Trust, dated November 6, 2000 (Item C54, December 08, 2005).
-That lease expired on October 23, 2015.
-On May 27, 2020, the upland property was transferred to the Applicant.
-Staff had been working with the previous owner for several years to submit an application without success.
-The Applicant is now applying for a General Lease - Recreational and Protective Structure Use for the use and maintenance of an existing boat dock, gangway, pilings, and bank protection in the Sacramento River.
+On December 18, 2015, the Commission authorized a General Lease - Recreational and Protective Structure Use to Eileen S. Mortimore (Item C36, December 18, 2015).
+That lease authorization was for a 10-year term.
+However, the lease was never executed.
+On September 16, 2019, interest in the upland parcel including lease improvements was deeded to the Applicant.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use for the use and maintenance of a wooden deck, boat dock, gangway, three steel pilings, one unattached piling, and bank protection consisting of a bulkhead, riprap, and eight pilings.

-Staff recommends issuance of a new lease beginning December 17, 2020, and acceptance of compensation from the Applicant in the amount of \$211 for the unauthorized occupation of State land during the period of May 27, 2020, to December 16, 2020, the day preceding issuance of the proposed new lease.
+Staff recommends rescission of the previous lease authorization, and issuance of a new lease beginning December 17, 2020.
+Staff also recommends that the Commission accept compensation from the Applicant for the unauthorized occupation of State land in the amount of \$870 for the period beginning September 16, 2019, the day ownership of the upland parcel was deeded to the Applicant, through December 16, 2020, the day preceding issuance of the proposed new lease.

-The Applicant owns the upland adjoining the lease premises.
-The subject facilities have existed at this location for many years.
-The facilities are used for the docking and mooring of boats.
-Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
+The subject facilities are privately owned and maintained.
+The existing dock and gangway will be used for the docking and mooring of boats and will facilitate recreational boating.
+Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources for recreational and navigational use by the public.
+The boat dock, gangway, and pilings are water-dependent facilities used for the docking and mooring of boats to aid in navigation of the Sacramento River and other navigable waterways in the greater region.
+These particular facilities promote and accommodate recognized Public Trust needs and values consistent with Public Trust Doctrine.